 **Although alcohol is not a nutrient or needed by the body it does provide 7 kcal per gram.

 Carbohydrates are one out of the three macronutrients and one that requires the least amount of work to break down.
-Carbohydrates are made up of carbon, hydrogen, and oxygen.
-When one consumes carbohydrates, they are broken down into smaller molecules aka glucose in the blood.
+Carbohydrates comprise carbon, hydrogen, and oxygen.
+When one consumes carbohydrates, they are broken down into smaller molecules, aka glucose in the blood.
 Once they are broken down, they are carried to different organs of the body for utilization.

-Your muscles are a bit selfish and they like to hold onto glycogen for themselves.
-One because they do not have the enzyme needed to convert glycogen to glucose to release in the blood; second, in the case of emergency – like when you have to run away from a tiger, they are prepared with the fuel you to full power.
+Your muscles are selfish and they like to hold on to glycogen for themselves.
+One because they do not have the enzyme needed to convert glycogen to glucose to release in the blood; second, with emergency—like when you have to run away from a tiger, they are prepared with the fuel you to full power.